 NIS2, basic points that a cyberattack response plan should include

 The NIS2 Directive on cybersecurity for Networks and Information Systems emerges as a necessity to update European legislation on the topic.
-It is a binding text for all Member States, with transposition scheduled for the upcoming October 17, alongside the EWC directive on the resilience of critical entities.
+It is a binding text for all Member States, whose transposition is due today October 17.
 In What You Should Know About the New European NIS2 Directive on Cybersecurity, Teresa Ruiz focused on the need to take action in case of a cyberattack, given the new regulations theses Directives impose on essential companies.
 In this article, we will analyze the basic points of our action plan when we have already suffered a cyberattack.

 If you are unsure why you should keep reading, here’s a fact: Cybercrime is predicted to cost the world $9.5 trillion USD in 2024 .
 Additionally, non-compliance with both directives can have severe consequences, such as significant financial penalties, operational restrictions, or even the closure of operations.